appseconnect/docs/_posts/Package Documents/2020-12-08-Package-Document-For-SAPB1-Magento2-B2B.md

 ## Overview

-The package **SAP Business One - Magento2 B2B** will let you integrate the pre-implemented ProcessFlows for your business processes integrations, seamlessly reducing your time and effort in configuring and design.
+The package **Magento2.X  - SAP Business One B2B** will let you integrate the pre-implemented ProcessFlows for your business processes integrations, seamlessly reducing your time and effort in configuring and design.
 One -Click installation allows you to access the packaged ProcessFlows designs and mappings.
 Amplify your revenue numbers and growth with Packages.
 Just Install, Deploy and Execute to integrate your ProcessFlows inbuilt in your package.

 ## Additional Information

 - Version Number – 1.0.0
-- Package Name - SAP B1 and Magento2 B2B Package
+- Package Name - Magento2.X  - SAP Business One B2B Package
 - Created By –  INSYNC Solutions
 - Last Modified - 08/12/2020 07:23:30 PM (Date & Time)
-- Apps Used in the Package – SAP Business One & Magento2
+- Apps Used in the Package – SAP Business One (>= 8.8) & Magento2 (>=2.0.0.0)

 ## Package Key Features

-**SAP Business One - Magento2 B2B** will let you integrate all your business flows keeping and maintaining the complete transparency of your business integration.
+**Magento2.X  - SAP Business One B2B** will let you integrate all your business flows keeping and maintaining the complete transparency of your business integration.
 Checkout the Key Features of this package, listed below:

 1. Easy Package Sharing & Installation: Two step Package Sharing, and One Click Installation lets you share and unzip your packages with ease and reduces time and effort, encouraging Citizen Integration.
-Know more on [Processflow Packaging](https://docs.appseconnect.com/processflow/processflow-packaging-overview/)
+Know more on [Processflow Packaging](https://docs.appseconnect.com/processflow/packaging-overview/)
 2. Automated Business Cycle Integration: Lets you just to plug and play every cycle of your business process automatically
 3. Pre-Implemented mappings: The process flows in this package are pre-implemented with all the mappings required for integrating your ProcessFlow minimizing the manual efforts.
 However, you are always welcome in altering the [mappings](https://docs.appseconnect.com/processflow/customising-attribute-mapping/) as per your business process.
 4. Easy integrations of B2B Business Model: This package will let you sync the B2B business areas with Magento 2 and SAP Business One making your integrations cover the B2B areas as well.